BobHasNoSoul/JFTool/README.md

 Hey there sorry this took so long but basically im a linux guy, here i will link to the source i used to get WSL working on windows 10 https://itsfoss.com/install-bash-on-windows/ however there are a few tweaks you need to get this to work.

 prerequisite: you will need a standard install of jellyfin specifically for your system type (32 bit for 32 bit and 64 bit for 64 bit) and you havent changed the install dir of the program) by default this is "C:/Program Files/Jellyfin" if this is not the case, please modify the script to show your custom dir..
-I assume you would know how to do that using notepad on the jftool-win64.sh (this should work on 32 and 64 bit as long as dir is correct) if you are installing into a different dir just replacing the `c/Program Files/Jellyfin/` string with your custom dir for your install (use notepad++ and ctrl+H to do it fast).
+I assume you would know how to do that using notepad on the tool-win.sh (this should work on 32 and 64 bit as long as dir is correct) if you are installing into a different dir just replacing the `c/Program Files/Jellyfin/` string with your custom dir for your install (use notepad++ and ctrl+H to do it fast).

 **install WSL and running the script**
 - Start > type "powershell" > run as admin